-The sacrum is a part of spine that lies between the fifth segment of the lumbar spine (L5) and the coccyx.
+The sacrum is a part of the spine that lies between the fifth segment of the lumbar spine (L5) and the coccyx.
 Sacrum consists of five fused vertebrae S1-S5 and is triangular in shape.
-It is part of pelvic girdle and forms the posterior wall of pelvis and articulate with iliac bones at the sacroiliac joints.
+It is part of the pelvic girdle and forms the posterior wall of the pelvis and articulate with iliac bones at the sacroiliac joints.

 Structure of Sacrum

 The sacrum articulates with four other bones – iliac bones on either side, L5 above and coccyx below.
-It is tilted forward and curved with anterior concavity and posterior convexity allowing greater room for pelvic cavity.
+It is tilted forward and curved with anterior concavity and posterior convexity allowing greater room for the pelvic cavity.
 The curvature of sacrum varies in individuals.

 Base and Apex of Sacrum

-The base of the sacrum, is broad and expanded, and is directed upward and forward.
+The base of the sacrum is broad and expanded and is directed upward and forward.

 Sacral promontory is the broadened part of sacrum that marks part of the border of the pelvic inlet.
 The sacral promontory articulates at an angle which is around 30 degrees [sacrovertebral angle].
-The apex is directed downward, and presents an oval facet for articulation with the coccyx.
+The apex is directed downward and presents an oval facet for articulation with the coccyx.

-The sacral canal is a continuation of the vertebral canal and runs through center of sacrum for most of its part.
+The sacral canal is a continuation of the vertebral canal and runs through the center of sacrum for most of its part.

 Surfaces of Sacrum

-Pelvic surface is concave vertically as well as horizontally.
+The pelvic surface is concave vertically as well as horizontally.
 In its middle part, it is crossed by four transverse ridges, which correspond to the sites of fusion of vertebrae.

 On either side, at each end of the transverse ridges, four anterior sacral foramina are present.
-The size of foramina decrease from above downwards with diminishing size of vertebral bodies.
-These foramina provide an exit to the anterior divisions of the sacral nerves and serve as entrance to the lateral sacral arteries.
+The size of foramina decreases from above downwards with diminishing size of vertebral bodies.
+These foramina provide an exit to the anterior divisions of the sacral nerves and serve as the entrance to the lateral sacral arteries.

 Four broad, shallow grooves are present which are separated by prominent ridges lateral to foramina.
-The anterior divisions of the sacral nerves pass through the grooves and ridges give origins to piriformis muscle.
+The anterior divisions of the sacral nerves pass through the grooves and ridges give origins to the piriformis muscle.

 The dorsal surface of the sacrum is convex and narrower than the pelvic surface.
-The midline is marked by a crest called median sacral crest which is topped by three or four tubercles representing fused spinous process.
+The midline is marked by a crest called median sacral crest which is topped by three or four tubercles representing the fused spinous process.

 On either side of sacral crest is a shallow sacral groove whose floor is formed by united laminae of corresponding vertebrae.
 Multifidus muscle takes origin from this groove.